 - “Why waste time proving over and over how great you are, when you could be getting better?”

-With the growth mindset, you use rejection to your advantage by asking yourself and your interviewers the right questions to understand what got in the way of getting a “yes” this time.
+With the growth mindset, you use rejection to your advantage by asking yourself and your interviewers the right questions to understand what will help get you to “yes” next time.

 The issue could be one or a combination of your interview skills, a networking failure, missing credentials, or needing to shift your focus to the right opportunities for you.
 Growth mindset candidates keep an open mind when seeking feedback so they can accurately diagnose the problem and tailor their next steps accordingly.